SmartCity-UAntwerpen/SmartDrone/README.md

  --- | --- | ---
 -h | --help | show help
 -s | --sim | Start a simulated drone.
 -p PORT | --port PORT | Define port for drone executing process.
--m MARKER | --marker MARKER | Define the start position of the drone, by marker id.
+Default: 5000 -m MARKER | --marker MARKER | Define the start position of the drone, by marker id.
 -b BACKEND | --backend BACKEND | Set IP address of the backend to connect to.
 -a | --auto | Enable auto-arm functionality, works only for simulated drones.

 # SmartDrone